Where to Stay in Saint Petersburg, Russia? This post will list the best places to stay in one of the most elegant and surprising cities in the world

 The State Hermitage Museum Official Hotel – a luxurious hotel in Saint Petersburg with one of the most opulent interior designs of all hotels in Northern Europe.

-Cost of Travel in Saint Petersburg
+Cost of Travel in Russia

 Getting to Saint Petersburg may be relatively expensive, as most Western citizens will need a visa.
 Other than that, there are not so many European low cost airlines flying to Saint Petersburg.
 The cheapest way to get to Saint Petersburg from the European Union is a bus from Estonia, Latvia, Lithuania or Finland.